On Sensor Network Localization Using SDP Relaxation: Introduction

 \subsection{Our Contributions}

 In this paper, we present new conditions that guarantee unique localizability of the SDP relaxation of the problem, i.e., conditions that ensure the SDP will give the correct solution so that the sensor network can be localized in polynomial time.
-We also enhance the relaxation such that the new SDP relaxation will produce a correct solution in dimension $d$ to satisfy \eqref{orig-form}, even when the standard SDP relaxation \eqref{sdp-form} may not.
+We also enhance the relaxation such that the new SDP relaxation will produce a correct solution in dimension $d$ to satisfy \eqref{eq::orig-form}, even when the standard SDP relaxation \eqref{eq::sdp-form} may not.
 More precisely, our result is twofold:

-\begin{enumerate} \item A very popular graph in the context of sensor network localization is the unit-disk graph, where any two sensor points (or a sensor point and an anchor point) are connected if and only if their Euclidean distance is less than a given radio radius value $r$.
+\begin{enumerate} \item A very popular graph in the context of sensor network localization is the unit-disk graph, where any two sensor points (or a sensor point and an anchor point) are connected if and only if their Euclidean distance is less than a given connectivity radius $r$.
 It has been observed that when the radius (or radio range) increases, more sensors in the network can be correctly localized.
 There is an asymptotic analysis to explain this phenomenon when the sensor points are uniformly distributed in a unit-square \cite{angluin-stably}.
-In this paper, we present a \emph{non-asymptotic} bound on the radius requirement of the points in order to ensure the network is uniquely localizable.
-Specifically, we decompose the area into sub-regions, which allows us to analyze the localizability of points in each sub-region, as opposed to the localizability of each individual point.
-We then determine the probability that all sensors will be localizable given a concentration of the sensors in a specified area.
+In this paper, we present a \emph{non-asymptotic} bound on the radius requirement of the points in order to ensure the network is uniquely localizable with high probability.
+Specifically, we decompose the area into sub-regions, which allows us to analyze whether the locations of points in each sub-region can be determined, as opposed to analyzing each point individually.
+We then determine the probability that the locations of all sensors can be determined, given a specified concentration of the sensors in a given area.
 This may have practical impact by providing guidance on communication power ranges that ensure the network is uniquely localizable.